civicrm/civicrm-sysadmin-guide/docs/integration/backdrop/webform.md

 * `[submission:activity-link:?]`
 * `[submission:case-link:?]`

-Where ? can be replaced with the number of contact, activity or case that the webform is going to create or update starting from 1 (where 1 refers to the first contact/activity or case , 2 refers to the second contact/activity or case ..etc) .
+Where ? can be replaced with the number of contact, activity or case that the webform is going to create or update starting from 1 (where 1 refers to the first contact/activity or case , 2 refers to the second contact/activity or case etc) .
 Each of these tokens will show a link to the specified contact , activity or case.

 E.g ) If your webform is configured to create two contacts and two cases , then you can use all or any of the following tokens inside your post webform submission message :